IsaiahIruoha/BackendMicroServices/README.md

 # BackendMicroServices
-This repository holds 5 individual projects completed for FreeCodeCamps Backend Development and APIs course.
-Projects were created and zipped from Replit.
+This repository holds 4 individual projects completed for FreeCodeCamps Backend Development and APIs course making use of NodeJS, ExpressJS, MongoDB and Mongoose specifically.